silanluetan40882407/kas/README.md

 Updated README with new instructions - update 10 Improved performance optimization
-Added new feature for better user experience - 192
+Added new feature for better user experience - 192 Updated README with new instructions - update 46